 - Select a user who will be the primary person to be a group coordinator.
-Create a special POP3 email account for this user called "firstname.lastname@example.org" or "team@your_domain.com."
+Create a special IMAP email account for this user called "email@example.com" or "team@your_domain.com."
 They will use this role account to manage group events and contacts.
-They should check this email account (POP3 or IMAP) in addition to their normal email account.
+They should check this email account (IMAP) in addition to their normal email account.
 It is meant to be a role account so that this user can pass the role to someone else in the future.

 - Group Coordinator should share their calendar on the role account and share with full-control privileges.
 This will serve as the company calendar and makes it so anyone can add a group event.